miklevin/MikeLev.in/index.md

 </tr>
 </table>

-Here’s your text with clear, organized headlines in markdown format:

----

 ## A Shift in the World: Embracing Change Again

 Sense some change in the world?
 Of course!
 We're in the midst of another shift.
 It feels like the kind of thing humanity has never faced before, with AI and the rapid pace of technology.
 But we've had the industrial revolution and the rise of the information age before.
 It's not the first time a whole bunch of people had to change the way they live and work.